 National Geographic Night Sky Odyssey is one of the most unique and compelling examples of leveraging AR in the entertainment and education space.
 Guests are provided with a take-home AR headset by Aryzon, and using their own smart phones are presented with a immersive tour of the dark sky.
 Using the phones GPS, compass and accelerometer, the specially designed version of Escapist Games Star Chart overlays high definition renderings of the original 17th century illustrations of the 88 constellations.
 Names of the stars and planets as well as the illustrations are perfectly superimposed over the actual night sky, bringing to life, like never before the heavens above us.
 Learn how this exciting new example of AR has enthralled audiences in its first year of sold out shows, and is enabling locations around the world to offer this revolutionary technology to excite and engage visitors of all ages.

-Spatial was founded by two TED Fellows to transform how people work together.
-This talk will explain how Spatial grew out of its founders' previous startup and work at the MIT Media Lab, into a solution that Forbes describes as "extraordinary" and "disruptive."
-It will then conclude with a cross platform demo demonstrating how our customer Mattel uses Spatial to transform how they brainstorm, design, and engineer their toys between teams across the world.
+Spatial was founded by two TED Fellows to transform how people across the world work together .
+It was recently featured in two keynotes by Satya Nadella, CEO of Microsoft.
+This talk will explain how Spatial grew out of its founders' previous startup (sold to Google) and work at the MIT Media Lab, into a solution that Forbes describes as "extraordinary" and "disruptive."
+It will focus on the underlying design principles behind Spatial, the features of the current solution, and our vision of the near future of AR collaboration.

 Please join us for a pool party from 6:00 – 9:00pm at the Hyatt Regency Santa Clara Terra Courtyard (pool), located just outside of the Hyatt Regency hotel lobby.
 Wind down after a busy first day, purchase a drink at one of the cash bars, and enjoy light snacks – Sponsored by Bosch The Hyatt Regency Santa Clara is connected to the Santa Clara Convention Center, at 5101 Great America Pkwy, Santa Clara, CA 95054.